wballard/VariableSky/api.markdown

 [1]
 ```

-## StringLink
-Strings are a bit special, in that you will often want to edit parts of
-them, as well as allow users to concurrently edit them to allow
-collaboration.
-Variable Sky strings can be used as shared workspaces for
-multiple users to collaborate in real time.

 ### concurrentEdit()
-Enable concurrent editing on a user interface element.
-Simply call this
+Enable concurrent editing of a linked string on a user interface
-method, and your users will engage in real time concurrent editing.
+element.
+Simply call this method, and your users will engage in real
+time concurrent editing.

 |Parameter|Notes|
 |---------|-----|
 |element|An editable DOM element|

 `element` can be an `INPUT`, `TEXTAREA`, `CodeMirror`, or `ACE`.